 The prix fixe dinner consists of over twenty small plate courses.

-The River Cafe is Brooklyn's most elegant restaurant, making it the perfect venue for Mother's Day.
+Classy.
+Incredible service.
+Fabulous views from Brooklyn to Manhattan.
+The River Cafe is one of Brooklyn's most elegant restaurant, making it the perfect venue for a special night (or day) out.
 See if you can get a reservation well in advance.
-Note: Men are required to wear jackets, and if you don't, they will provide one for you.
+Note: Men are required to wear jackets after 5 p.m., and if you don't, they will provide one for you.

-Tip: And, if you can't get into Saul's , then try the sister Prospect Heights restaurant, also by the same chef: The Vanderbilt.
-It's located at 570 Vanderbilt at the corner of Vanderbilt & Bergen Streets,(718) 623-0570.
-It's open for dinner nightly and weekend brunches.Continue to 5 of 5 below.
+Tip: And, if you can't get into the Norm, then try the sister Prospect Heights restaurant, also by the same chef: The Vanderbilt.
+Located at 570 Vanderbilt at the corner of Vanderbilt & Bergen Street, it's open for dinner nightly and weekend brunches.